makolyte/UnlockThePowerOfMessagingPatterns-CodeMash/prerequisites.md

   > [!IMPORTANT]
   >
   > The emulator uses a specified JSON file to configure the Service Bus queues, topics, and subscriptions.
 Replace the `ServiceBus-Emulator\Config\Config.json` file with the [configuration file built for the workshop](config.json).
 This Config.json is built with all of the queues, topics, and subscriptions that will be used during the workshop.

+  > [!CAUTION]
+  >
+  > As of December 28, 2024, the labs are still in development and the Config.json file will change before the event.

 - **Azure Functions Core Tools**: [Install Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local)